-Slieve Donard’s dramatic granite peak dominates the Mourne Mountain range and standing at 852m is the tallest mountain in Northern Ireland.
-The area is steeped in fascinating history, with settlements dating from the Late Mesolithic period (c.5500-4000 BC) and we know Viking raiders, Gaelic lords, and Anglo-Normans were all active in the region.
+Slieve Donard’s dramatic granite peak dominates the Mourne Mountain range and standing at 852m it is the tallest mountain in Northern Ireland.
+The area is steeped in history, with settlements dating as far back as 5,500 BC and we know Viking raiders, Gaelic lord, and Anglo-Normans were all active in the region.

 Where did the mountain get its name?

 Slieve Donard takes its name from St.Donard, a hermit who lived on the summit.

 St. Domhanghart (known by his Anglicised name, St. Donard) had removed himself from society, converted the cairns into a hermitage and oratory, and lived on the summit until his death in AD 506, later giving his name to the mountain.

 Pilgrimages to the mountain

 Pilgrimages to the summit sanctified by St. Donard are documented from 1645 to the 19th-century, but may have been going on much longer.

 Held on the last Sunday of July, Slieve Donard was one of Ireland’s four principal Lughnasa pilgrimages (the others being at Croagh Patrick, Co.
 Mayo; Mount Brandon, Co.
 Kerry and Church Mountain, Co.
 Wicklow).

 In 1826, the Royal Engineers used the cairns to establish base stations on the summit for the Principal Triangulation of Ireland in advance of the Ordnance Survey six-inch-to-one-mile scale maps.